zeta-chain/node/readme.md

 make install
 ```

-This command will install the `zetacoded` and `zetaclientd` binaries in your
+This command will install the `zetacored` and `zetaclientd` binaries in your
 `$GOPATH/bin` directory.

 ## Making changes to the source code